 “I think we need to encourage all those partnerships,” said Nairn.
 “I would want to learn more about what the Chamber is doing as a new council member so that we could develop those relationships more strongly.”

 Allen said that had the chamber not stepped up, they may not have been able to award funds to OTA.

 One question asked about the lack of ethnic diversity among candidates.

 “Look around, I see no brown faces here, what would you do to engage minority as active and part of the community?”

-All candidates agreed that there could and should be more diversity in civic engagement but the minority populace growing.
+All candidates agreed that there could and should be more diversity in civic engagement.